openUC2/openUC2.github.io/docs/01_Toolboxes/03_DiscoveryInterferometer/03_michelsoninterferometer.md

 **Step 11: Set up the camera**

 Place the camera and fix it with the base plates.
 Connect it to the computer and open the MV Software.
-To check the MVS tutorial click here.
+To check the MVS tutorial click ([here](https://github.com/openUC2/openUC2.github.io/blob/master/docs/01_Toolboxes/01_DiscoveryCore/ENGLISH/Camera_Software_tutorial.md)).

 ![](../IMAGES/MINIBOXTUTORIAL/image106.jpg)
 ![](../IMAGES/MINIBOXTUTORIAL/image42.jpg)